GoogleCloudPlatform/gke-enterprise-mt/CONTRIBUTING.md

 To use this setup, you need a service account with these permissions (on a Folder or Organization):
 - Project Creator
 - Project Billing Manager
+- Folder Admin
+The service account also needs to be Billing Account Adminstrator (from Billing Account Management > Permissions).

 The project that the service account belongs to must have the following APIs enabled (the setup won't create any resources on the service account's project):